 Indian culture is based on the Vedas.
 Not only religious but also detailed description of subjects like medical science, astronomy, physics, chemistry is found in the Vedas.

 Indian culture is based on the Vedas.
 Not only religious but also detailed description of subjects like medical science, astronomy, physics, chemistry is found in the Vedas.
-Indian astrology is also born from the Vedas.
-Being born from the Vedas, it is also called Vedic astrology.
+Being born from the Vedas, Indian Astrology is also called Vedic astrology.

 Vedic Shastra is a type of science that studies the Sun, Moon, nine planets and constellations located in the sky and what effect it will have on the lives of human beings living on earth.
 While calculating Vedic astrology, the zodiac, Navagraha, birth sign are taken as the basis.